Before we start a technical side, I think the first step to winning an interview is to go through with few things that will help you succeed.

 tail /var/log/audit/audit.log And do, less /var/log/messages and search like this / sealert and copy past sealert -l b1c9cc8f-a953-4625-b79b-82c4f4f1fee3 ausearch -m AVC -ts recent -ts time based search

 How to check if ports are open or not?

 There are many ways to perform this activity, but a few famous are shown below:

 # cat /etc/services | grep " 123/" Diagnostic Steps

 by using netstat # netstat -tulpn | grep :123 udp 0 0 0.0.0.0:123 0.0.0.0:* 26868/chronyd udp6 0 0 :::123 :::* 26868/chronyd

 By using nmap (nmap is a utility for network discovery and security auditing)

 # nmap -p 123 <server-ip> By default nmap would give details of TCP port 123.
 To get details of 123/udp port use below command : Raw # nmap -sU -p 123 <server-ip>

-41. What is service units?service units have service extensions and represent system services, for example web servers.
+service units have service extensions and represent system services, for example, web servers.

-42. What are socket units?socket units have a .socket extension and represent inter-process communication sockets that systemd should monitor.
+socket units have a .socket extension and represent inter-process communication sockets that systemd should monitor.

 systemctl list-units --type=service